-Down The Rabbit Hole, is a short film written, directed, and starring yours truly.
-It is my directorial debut for film.
-It had it’s premiere screening on October 21st at the Toronto After Dark Film Festival.
+Down The Rabbit Hole, is a short film written, directed, and starring Ali Froggatt.
+Official Selection of the 2020 Vancouver International Women in Film Festival, and the 2019 Toronto After Dark Film Festival.

 “Down the Rabbit Hole’ from director/star @alifroggatt.
 The film also features actors @charliekerrforreal, and @jeffgladstone.
 “By seducing her victims into sedation, a young woman attempts to take back what was once stolen from her.”
 I loved this short.
 A bizarre and surreal metaphor for grief – realized in a very literal way – the film is visceral, violent, and strangely familiar, dealing with emotions we can all empathize with, albeit it in an extreme way.
 There’s not a single word of dialogue in here, and indeed none is needed.
 The film tells its story perfectly well with its visuals, and is elevated by composer @hylandgo‘s haunting, understated synth score (which was fabulous).
 Presented in non-linear fashion, I did find myself a little lost at first, but by the end, the film makes its point clearly and effectively.
 There was a moment that (to me anyway) was very reflective of a sad sequence in Cameron Crowe’s 1992 romantic comedy ‘Singles’, though I would imagine this is coincidental.
 I thought ‘Down the Rabbit Hole’ was great.
 It’s a subtle, beautifully shot, incredibly haunting film, and I’ll be thinking about it for quite some time to come.” – Court Jarrell (Courtshake Entertainment)